TheAlexDev23/power-options/README.md

 GTK frontend:
 - yad
 - libadwaita

+## Updating

+If you've installed using the AUR, your package manager should handle the updates.

+If you've installed using install scripts, simply pull the latest changes and re-run the install scripts again. **Important, do not run ./uninstall.sh if you want to keep your profiles**

 ## Limitations
 - Network configuration only works on intel cards and cards that use iwlwifi